 Current and future generations have missed so much of Phyllis Hyman’s legacy as the consummate performer and one of the music business’s most respected professionals.
-How she lived and died has much to teach us about mentoring black female genius, respecting black female beauty and properly compensating black women’s talents.
+How she lived and died has much to teach us about mentoring black female talent, respecting black female genius and properly compensating black women’s labor.
 However, her work ethic and career life hovers in archival atmosphere as a source of priceless lessons as well.

 Read my story “What Billie and Phyllis Sang About”, about a determined black woman’s will to survive alone in Harlem, in the new issue of Atticus Review.
 My favorite Billie Holiday and Phyllis Hyman music is on the story’s companion soundtrack Here. #BillieandPhyllis